SiteRelEnby/anduril2/README.md

 //#define WAIT_FOR_MOMENTARY_WHEN_LOCKED

 //delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED.
-//I find that 2H is enough for me, at least on LEDs with a somewhat high Vf (e.g. 519A, W1/W2), but if you click a bit more slowly or have lower Vf, 3-4 might be good.
+//I find that 2 is enough for me, at least on LEDs with a somewhat high Vf (e.g. 519A, W1/W2), but if you click a bit more slowly or have lower Vf, 3-4 might be good.
 //#define MOMENTARY_WHEN_LOCKED_DELAY 2

 //#define DISABLE_MOMENTARY_TURBO_FROM_LOCK

+//#define USE_MAIN_LEDS_FOR_ALL_BLINKS //disable using aux/button LED for lock/unlock/poweron blinks instead of the main LEDs.

 //TODO: #define MOMENTARY_TURBO_FROM_LOCK_TIME_LIMIT 30 //limit momentary turbo from lock to this many seconds as an alternative to disabling it completely